afnanenayet/Enayet-Shell/docs/README.md

 - rm
 - sleep
 - tail

+The development of this shell also depends on `git-flow`.
+The development branch is called `develop`.

 # Usage
 The shell will be built as an executable.
 To run the shell